kaanonal/DSA210-project-kaan-onal/FinalReport.md

 The analysis employs both traditional statistical hypothesis testing and modern machine learning approaches to evaluate whether sleep patterns significantly influence cognitive performance, and to identify which sleep-related factors are most predictive of reaction time outcomes.

-## Objectives

-1. **Understand Sleep-Cognition Relationship:**
-   Evaluate whether common assumptions about the sleep-cognition link hold true through a systematic self-study.

-2. **Explore Predictive Sleep Features:**
-   Identify which aspects of sleep behavior (timing, consistency, duration) might predict cognitive function.

-3. **Apply Analytical Techniques:**
-   Use both hypothesis testing and machine learning to model reaction time based on sleep features.

-4. **Contribute to Scientific Inquiry:**
-   Present findings—positive or negative—to contribute to a nuanced understanding of how sleep affects mental performance.
+---

-## Data Set
+## Data Description

 ### Dataset Overview

-The dataset consists of 78 daily records collected from March 14, 2025, to May 30, 2025, representing a comprehensive three-month self-tracking study.
+The dataset consists of 78 daily records collected from March 14, 2025, to May 30, 2025.
 Each record contains:

 - **Date**: Daily tracking period
 - **Sleep Time**: Time of sleep onset
 - **Wake-Up Time**: Time of awakening
 - **Total Sleep Duration**: Calculated sleep duration in hours
 - **Human Benchmark Score**: Reaction time performance (milliseconds)

 ### Data Characteristics